fasrc/Intro_to_Odyssey_MATLAB_workflows/Exercises.md

   1. df /
   2. df .
   3. df -h .
-3. Do you know what other fileystems are available on Odyssey?
-What command would you use to see this?
+3. What command would you use to see what other fileystems are available on Odyssey? ?

 ## Loading/installing software
+0. Issue the command `bowtie`.
+What happens?
-1. What modules do you currently have loaded
+1. Issue the appropriate command to display what modules do you currently have loaded.
+What are they?
-2. Use the module spider command to find Trinity
+2. Using the appropriate command, find what versions of `bowtie` are on the cluster.
-3. load the latest version
+3. Load the latest version of bowtie.
+What command did you use?
-4. what modules do you have loaded now?
+4. What modules do you have loaded now?
+5. Issue the `bowtie` command now.
+What's different?

-5. load in the legacy modules
+6. Load in the legacy modules
-6. module spider Trinity again. what do you notice?
+6. Look for the versions of `bowtie` on the cluster again.
+What do you notice?

 0. (Bonus!)
 Use the text editor `nano` to modify your `.bashrc` to opt-in for the new modules

 ## Login/Interactive sessions
 1. Issue the appropriate command to get an interactive session w/ 4 GB RAM for 60 minutes
-2. Issue the appropriate command to load the latest MATLAB software using the Lmod (new) module system
-3. Start a MATLAB session
+2. Start a MATLAB command-line session.
+What commands do you need to issue to do this?

 ## Submitting jobs